 Timor-Leste Country Report

-East Timor's open attitude towards foreign investment is negated by a shortage of skills, governance problems, and inadequate infrastructure.
-The government regards infrastructure improvement as a high priority.
-Major road links from the capital Dili to Liquica and Gleno, as well as the north-south link between Manatuto and Natarbora underwent major repairs in 2015.
+East Timor's open attitude towards foreign investment is negated by a shortage of skills, governance issues, and inadequate infrastructure.
+The government regards infrastructure improvement as a high priority, and major road links from the capital Dili to Liquica and Gleno, as well as the north-south link between Manatuto and Natarbora underwent major repairs in 2015.
 However, power and telecommunications are expensive and unreliable.
 Labour costs are comparatively high, despite a surplus of unskilled labour and a young workforce.

 Terrorism risks in East Timor are low.
 The killing of leading political dissident Mauk Moruk in August 2015 reduced the risk of armed attacks by domestic groups.
-There are no known terrorist groups operating in the country.
-The borders with Indonesia have been the source of other security threats such as smuggling but not terrorism.
+There are no known terrorist groups operating in the country, although the borders with Indonesia have been the source of other security threats such as smuggling.

 There is a moderate risk of gang-related fighting in cities such as Dili, Baucau, and Viqueque.
 The government banned martial arts gangs in September 2013, but it is unlikely that the problem will disappear entirely.
-Occasional protests against corruption, or regarding the Australia-East Timor maritime dispute, can lead to fighting with police, with protesters throwing rocks.
+Occasional protests against corruption, or regarding the Australia-East Timor maritime dispute, can lead to fighting with police, with protesters throwing rocks at vehicles and security personnel.
 There is a low risk of labour protests.

 Vaccinations required to enter the country